morey-tech/managed-argocd-lab-template/README.md

 Afterwards, all the top-level resources (i.e., those render from the Application source) in the tree will show a green checkmark.
 Indicating that they are synced (i.e., present in the cluster).

-### 5. Change the target revision for the Application.
-Currently the Application is tracking the `HEAD` of the repo (in this case the `main` branch).
-To facilitate the testing of changes on your feature branch, you will update the source target revision of the Application.

-1. In the top menu, click "APP DETAILS".
-2. In the top right, click "EDIT".
-3. Update the "TARGET REVISION" parameter to the branch created after forking the repo, which should be today's date in the [`YYYY-MM-DD` format](https://en.wikipedia.org/wiki/ISO_8601).
-4. In the top right, click "SAVE".
-5. In the top right of the App Details pane, click the X to close it.

-Since the feature branch is up to date with the `main` branch, the Application will not make any changes to the resources.
-Note that the "CURRENT SYNC STATUS" at the top, shows the new branch name.
-Now, the Application will watch for any changes made to the `guestbook` Helm chart on your feature branch.

 ### 6. Enable auto-sync and auto-heal for the guestbook Application.
-You can automate the deployment of changes from your feature branch, by enabling the automated sync policy.
+You can automate the deployment of Helm chart changes, by enabling the automated sync policy.
 This will cause any change to the Application source in the repo, or the Application itself, to be applied without intervention.

 1. In the top menu, click "APP DETAILS".
 2. Under the "SYNC POLICY" section, click "ENABLE AUTO-SYNC" and on the prompt, click "OK".